dufernandes/c-learning/README.md

 ## SizeOf

-The file [sizeof.c](./sizeof.c), when executed shows the size in byte of each C primitive, as well as important constants holding minimum and maximum values for each primitive.
+The file [sizeof.c](./sizeof.c), when executed shows the size in byte of various C primitive, as well as important constants holding minimum and maximum values for each primitive.

 # References